Spiritual Nuggets 3/25/2024

 Thinking, praying, reading, studying the Bible – when we do these things, we are reflecting on the Word of God.
 To reflect is to contemplate and/or consider, and God wants us to deeply reflect on His Word so that we can better understand Him.

-~ THOMAS
+~ SENECA

 reflecting with God footer 2